katsu1863/Database-Management/README.md

 ## Project 3
 Web interface that interacts with a MySQL database to manage music concerts and ticket sales.
 The Web interface is built with HTML, CSS, and JavaScript, and PHP is used for server-side logic and database interactions.

 To run, start a local PHP development server by running `php -S localhost:8000` from the PROJ03 directory.
 Navigate to `http://localhost:8000/frontend/main.html` from a Web browser.
 A MySQL database is required.
-Replace the databae credentials in db.php.
+Replace the database credentials in `db.php`.
 Database schema and initial inserts are found in `database.sql`.